TGDivy/TGDivy/README.md

 ## 💬🌞

-> Happiness is an effect of doing what you love, not an end goal to be achieved. ~ Celestine Chua
+> It is not uncommon for people to spend their whole life waiting to start living. ~ Eckhart Tolle

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )